mrquantumcodes/bufferchad.nvim/README.md

 require("bufferchad").setup({
-  mapping = "<leader>bb", -- Map any key, or set to NONE to disable key mapping mark_mapping = "<leader>bm", -- The keybinding to display just the marked buffers order = "LAST_USED_UP", -- LAST_USED_UP (default)/ASCENDING/DESCENDING/REGULAR
+  mapping = "<leader>bb", -- Map any key, or set to NONE to disable key mapping mark_mapping = "<leader>bm", -- The keybinding to display just the marked buffers add_mark_mapping = "mset", -- The keybinding to add a mark to a buffer order = "LAST_USED_UP", -- LAST_USED_UP (default)/ASCENDING/DESCENDING/REGULAR
   style = "default", -- default, modern (requires dressing.nvim and nui.nvim), telescope (requires telescope.nvim)
   close_mapping = "<Esc><Esc>", -- only for the default style window.